SrinandanKota/DistributedSystems/DistributedCoinFlippingGame/README.md

 IV.
 PHASE II

 This phase implements a two-party distributed Coin Flipping game.
-We start by a simplified coin flipping" game: Alice and Bob want to bet ten dollars.
+We start by a simplified "coin flipping" game: Alice and Bob want to bet ten dollars.
 They both agree to the bet ahead of time and the method for determining the winner.
 Bob will flip a coin in the air, and while it is rotating Alice calls out "Head" or "Tail".
 When the coin lands, they both immediately have a clear understanding of who won the bet, and they both have assurance that the outcome was random and that neither of them was able to influence the outcome.